 For professional British composers (established or entering the profession) who have not yet achieved a broad national reputation.

 - Sound and Music - The Francis Chagrin Award

-For UK-based composers looking for a ‘quick top-up’ to get them to the next stage in creating a new work.
+For UK-based composers looking for a grant of up to £500 to get them to the next stage in creating a new work.
 Support can includes costs towards copying, preparing scores, new kit and studio time.

 - The Michael Tippett Musical Foundation